prascuna/ovo-programming-test/README.md

 # Coding challenge

+## Running the program

+## Assumptions
+ - In order to simplify, if the data is corrupted the repository will behave like there is no data
+ - There are no person with the same name in the addressbook

 ## The task

 Your task is to develop a small application.
 We need you to build your application in your own GitHub repository.
 Please do not fork our repository to create your project.
 Once you are done, send us a link to your repository.